 James 4:6 says, “God opposes the proud, but gives grace to the humble.”
 So he is talking to proud people.
 Verse 8 follows, “Cleanse your hands, you sinners, and purify your hearts, you double-minded.”
 And let’s back up with these adulteress people.
 Half the time they are in bed with God, and half the time they are in bed with the world.
 They are double-minded.
 So that is the context when he says, “Let your laughter be turned to mourning.”

 This is not wholesome laughter.
 This is not godly laughter.
 This is the laughter of an unfaithful wife in a bar with her boyfriend.
 This is sinful laughter.
 They are laughing behind the backs of the employees that they are treating unjustly.
 They are not taking joy in God.
 They are not treasuring God.
-And that is why he calls them adulteresses and double minded.
+And that is why he calls them adulteresses and double-minded.

-So you ask: Are there times when...
-I am saying Joseph asks: Are there times when the pursuit of joy in God isn’t the chief goal in every season of life, every situation?
+So Joseph asks, “Are there times when the pursuit of joy in God isn’t the chief goal in every season of life, every situation?”
 That is a really good question.
 And let’s just drop the word chief for a minute, because that is a little ambiguous to me.
 I will come back to it.

-So the pathway to that joy is sorrow and that reminds us of another text, doesn’t it?
-2 Corinthians 7:10.
-Godly grief produces a repentance that leads to salvation.
+So the pathway to that joy is sorrow, and that reminds us of another text, doesn’t it?
+Second Corinthians 7:10 says, “Godly grief produces a repentance that leads to salvation.”
 That is joy.
-And worldly grief produces death.
+And “worldly grief produces death.”

-So at this point where he says: Stop rejoicing, weep, be broken hearted, don’t take joy anymore, what he means is: Start having godly grief for your sin.
-And that leads to repentance and that leads to salvation and salvation is full of joy.
+So when James says, “Stop rejoicing, weep, be broken hearted, don’t take joy anymore,” he means, “Start having godly grief for your sin.”
+Godly grief leads to repentance, and repentance leads to salvation, and salvation is full of joy.
 So even in the summons to be broken, the summons to weep, he is pursuing our joy.